gbenhaim/Lago-Demo/README.md

 #### Deploy the VMs

-When using the manual configurations all the commands should be invoked from /lago-work-dir or one of it's sub-directories.
+When using the manual configurations all the commands should be invoked from /lago-work-dir.

 When using the default workdir you can invoke commands from it's parent, or any 'sibiling', for example:
 ```